Two of the most common finishes on hardwood are wood oil and varnish. Both finishes offer glossy protection, but what’s the difference between them?

 Varnish can be used indoors and outdoors, but the finish is more suited to exterior wood.
-Since varnish offers better wood protection, it will last longer on outdoor wood than wood oil.
+Since it offers better wood protection, it will last longer on outdoor wood.
 Also, exterior and polyurethane varnish offer resistance against rainfall, heat, and UV rays.

 Cleaning and Maintenance

 Varnish is easier to clean than wood oil.
 Varnish has a synthetic formula and as such can be easily cleaned with solvents.
-Also, the glossy sheen on the varnish means it doesn’t absorb dirt or dust nibs.
+Also, its glossy sheen means it doesn’t absorb dirt or dust nibs.
 So you’ll be doing less cleaning and maintenance.

 Wood oil is harder to maintain.
-The natural formula of wood oil means that solvents may discolor the finish.
+Its natural formula means that solvents may discolor the finish.

 Wood oil has less sheen than varnish.
-Vanish due to the compounds in the finish has more sheen and is glossier than wood oil.
+Vanish due to the compounds in the finish has more sheen and is glossier.

 Varnish and wool oils are compatible with each other.
 You can apply varnish over wood oil.
-Since varnish and wood oils both have oil in the formula, they are compatible.
+Since they both have oil in the formula, they are compatible.

 However, you can’t put wood oil over varnish.
-Varnish when dry forms a strong and thick layer over wood, the thick layer of varnish won’t let any liquid go underneath it.
+Varnish when dry forms a strong and thick layer over wood, its thick layer won’t let any liquid go underneath it.
 So, wood oil won’t be able to penetrate the wood because of the thick layer of varnish.
-You need to remove the varnish completely before you apply wood oil.

-You should purchase a finish that you can afford.
+- Budget – You should purchase a finish that you can afford.
 Pure wood oil is often costlier than varnish due to the natural matter in the finish.
-A pocket-friendly option is varnish.